kalinchuk/mark_8_minicomputer/serial_board/README.md

 ### Other parts

-Four 16 position connectors and cables will be required to connect the serial board to the Mark-8 minicomputer input and outpot ports.
+Four 16 position connectors and cables will be required to connect the serial board to the Mark-8 minicomputer input and output ports.
 A [serial cable & connector (DB25 to IDC26)](https://amzn.to/4cslUFx) can be used for connecting serial devices.

 ## Configuration